I have been to Oakleigh a dozen or more times but it was always en route to Chadstone. And hence I missed the culinary experience known as Eaton Mall.

 For entrée, we chose Loukaniko, a traditional spicy Greek style sausage.
 Grilled to perfection and with a hint of spice through the meat, this was really delicious.
 Totally recommended!

-For mains, the first dish we chose was from the daily specials.
+For mains at Vanilla, the first dish we chose was from the daily specials.
 Fish of the day (fried mullet) with a Greek salad.
 Not recommended for those who do not enjoy bony fish like my hubby.
 He was expecting fillets and not the whole fish as eating it proved to be quite fiddly.
 Not much in terms of seasoning also; quite a lackluster dish.

 A good souvlaki is the sign of a good Greek restaurant and so that’s what we ordered next.
 An open lamb souvlaki with tzatzki, chips, salad and pita bread.
 On the whole, it was a good dish but the lamb could have been more tender.
 The smoky flavour was spot on but the meat was a bit chewy which sort of made it an average dish.